Is Your Agency's Pricing Competitive?

 While this pricing strategy requires a bit more effort and thought, it will certainly pay off in the short and long term.

 See, when you create standard, cookie cutter rates, you’re bound to find yourself earning healthy profits on some projects while others actually start to cost you.
 This unhealthy balance will eventually snowball and make financial matters worse for your agency.
-That’s why pricing on a value added basis makes much more sense.
+That’s why pricing on value makes much more sense.

 Of course, for this to work, you’ll still need to factor in your hourly rate (including utilization buffers) to ensure that the value you provide makes sense for both parties.